-- a The date of the plan amendment or curtailment, and - b The date that the Bank recognises related restructuring costs
+- The date of the plan amendment or curtailment, and - b The date that the Bank recognises related restructuring costs

+For the year ended September 30, 2024.
 Expressed in Thousands of Eastern Caribbean dollars (\$'000), except where otherwise stated.

 - o Employee benefits/obligations continued - i Pension assets